Skip to content

 XSUAA Service Select the XSUAA authentication and authorization service to use.
 You can select Default Instance to create a new instance, or you can select an existing service from the list.
 Using an existing XSUAA instance is useful if you already have a Cloud Foundry application deployed and want to connect from mobile services to this application.
 In this case it can be handy to re-use an existing XSUAA instance.
 Select the default instance for other scenarios.

-Token Lifetime Enter the token lifetime, and select the units (Hours or Minutes).
+Token Lifetime Enter the token lifetime and select the units (Hours or Minutes).
 The default token lifetime is 15 minutes, and the allowed range is 10 minutes to 24 hours.
-See Application Security Descriptor Configuration Syntax for additional information.
+For more information, see Application Security Descriptor Configuration Syntax.

 Refresh Token Lifetime Enter the refresh token lifetime, and select the units (Days, Hours, or Minutes).
 The value must be greater than the Token Lifetime value.
-See Application Security Descriptor Configuration Syntax for additional information.
+For more information, see Application Security Descriptor Configuration Syntax.

 Approved Providers Indicate whether the app should support all approved providers or only selected providers.